woojiahao/tp/docs/UserGuide.md

 actual date and time associated with that particular transaction.
 </div>

-#### Transaction
+#### Transaction Card
-- The `Transactions List` contains individual `Transactions` that look like this:
+- The `Transactions List` contains individual `Transaction Cards`, each corresponding to a single `Transaction` and they look like this:

 <img src="images/unicash/TransactionCardAnnotated.png" width="450">

-- **Transaction ID/Index/Number:** All terms used synonymously to refer to the number shown on the left partition of the blue box.
-Based on the configuration of `Transactions List`, this number might change, and that is the intended effect, the use for which will be explained in the applicable commands, such as the `delete`, `edit` and `get` commands.
+- **Transaction Index (or ID/Number):** All terms used synonymously to refer to the number shown on the left partition of the blue box.
+  - Transactions are not inherently indexed, the Index values refer to the position of the Transaction on the `Transactions List`
+  - Thus, Index values are not static - depending on the configuration of currently displayed `Transactions List`, this number might change.
 - **Transaction Name:** The name of the given transaction, shown on the right partition of the blue box.
 - **Transaction Date & Time:** The date & time assigned to the transaction, shown inside the pink box.
 - **Transaction Location:** The location assigned to the transaction, shown inside the red box.